MarioAuditore/TDA-for-Travelling-Salesman/README.md

 # Repository structure

 [`train_tsp_pipeline.ipynb`](train_tsp_pipeline.ipynb) contains the main pipeline of work: topological features extraction, training and visualization.
 This file can be launched in Google Colaboratory.

+`data` contains test examples of TSP instances for 10 and 20 nodes.
+Basicaly these are pickle files with pre-generated random set of points.

+`TDA` conatins notebooks with experiments conducted during the research and development of topological features.

 # Contributors
 - [Elfat Sabitov](https://github.com/MarioAuditore) (HSE, Skoltech): training, basile support, reserch assistance.